sayedh/Cpp_Projects/README.md

 C++ Projects from Codecademy

-These project were built in Visual Studio 2019.
+These projects were built in Visual Studio 2019.

-Executable projects are available in the Debug folder.
+Executables are available in the Debug folder.